 They can be dangerous

-Baby walkers can give babies extra speed, height and access to many hazards, so they may be dangerous.
-In addition, babies can tip and fall over or even roll down from the stairs.
+Baby walkers can give babies extra speed, height, and access to many hazards, so they may be dangerous.
+In addition, babies can tip and fall over or even roll down the stairs.
 Many of the injuries happen when the walker tips and the baby is thrown out and crashes into furniture or falls down the stairs.

 They slow down development